Prospective Veterinary Students

 Applicants who are offered admission are required to submit the official application for admission and Auburn University application fee.
 Additional information will be provided at the appropriate time.

 The Auburn University College of Veterinary Medicine Open House is an annual tradition every April.
 We open up the college for a day of fun and education for your entire family.
 Self-guided tours of the college, “teddy bear surgery,” a petting zoo, raptor show and exhibits by various student organizations are only the beginning of a fun-filled day.
+Be sure to make time for the Prospective Student Presentation!
+Click here to view slides from the 2017 Prospective Student Presentation.

 Tour the College by Appointment